Can you help police trace these people?

 These CCTV images have been released by police in Calderdale of people they would like to speak to.

-CD0650 is sought over a theft from a shop on November 15.
+CD0658 is sought over a theft from a shop on December 15.

-CD0649 is in connection with a theft from a shop on November 15.
+CD0657 is in connection with a theft from a person on December 4.

 Some of these people could be witnesses and have not necessarily committed a crime.